studio-node/CampusTour/user-journeys/admin.md

         - Average Tour Length
         - Most Popular Times of Day

+- **Leads Tab**
+    - Shows all leads tagged with that school
+        - See newest at top
+        - Basic Sorts
+        - Searches maybe?

 - **User-Management Tab**
     - Data Section
         - Some simple data cards